Zeeshanalik/test-repository/README.md

 [![Datum Brain](logo.png)](https://datumbrain.com)
 # Datum Brain
 ### Introduction
 Datum Brain is a cutting edge endeavor that specifically caters to the latest technologies.
-We have centered our skills and done extensive work in the following three discipline
+We have centered our skills and done extensive work in the following three discipline:
 - Big data
 - Data Engineering
 - Custom Software Development